Magicflex PL 75/3.5

 MAGICFLEX PL 75/3.5

-A Planar-type lens based on the original five-element Double Gauss (Planar) design described in U.S. Patent 2,744,447 (filed June 14, 1954), an optical formula to the Planar 75mm /3.5 used in the Rolleiflex 3.5F Type 1/2 and Rolleiflex 3.5E.
+is a multi coated Planar-type lens based on the original five element Double-Gauss design from U.S. Patent 2,744,447 the same optical layout as the Planar 75mm f/3.5 used in the Rolleiflex 3.5E and early 3.5F.

 Magicflex PL 75/3.5 lens dissembled